kartixk/sweet-shop-management-system/README.md

 Claude

-How I Used Them
+Usage Details

-ChatGPT was used for backend development including REST API design, authentication logic, database interactions, and unit testing.
+ChatGPT was used for backend development support including API design, authentication logic, database schema design, and unit testing.

-Gemini was used for frontend development including component structure, API integration, and state management.
+Gemini was used for frontend development assistance including React component structure and API integration.

-Claude was used for UI/UX improvements such as layout suggestions, styling guidance, and user experience refinements.
+Claude was used for UI and UX improvement suggestions.

----Reflection

-AI tools were used responsibly to assist development.
-All AI-generated outputs were reviewed, modified, and integrated manually to ensure correctness, originality, and compliance with project requirements.
+All AI-generated outputs were reviewed, modified, and manually integrated to ensure correctness, originality, and adherence to project requirements.

+---

+Reflection

+AI tools were used as development assistants and not as replacements for manual coding.
+The final implementation reflects independent problem-solving, practical full-stack development skills, and industry-aligned best practices.